Far-right using COVID-19 theories to grow reach, study shows

 O’Connor said he believes the people behind these posts are trying to exploit fear and anxiety over COVID-19 to attract new recruits, whose loyalty may outlast the pandemic.

 Indeed, mixed in with the COVID-19 conspiracy posts are some direct recruitment pitches.
-For example, a Long Island, New York, chapter of the far-right Proud Boys group posted a link to a news story about a local synagogue and added their message urging followers to join them.
+For example, someone posted a link to a news story about a Long Island, New York, synagogue on a channel popular with the far-right Proud Boys and added a message urging followers to join them.
 “Embrace who you were called to be,” read the post, which was accompanied by a swastika.

 The researchers found suggestions that far-right groups on Telegram are working together.
 ISD researchers linked two usernames involved in running one Telegram channel to two prominent members of the American far-right.
 One was a scheduled speaker at the 2017 Unite the Right rally in Charlottesville, Virginia, where a white supremacist deliberately drove into a crowd of counterdemonstrators, killing one and injuring 35.